great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 7. Copy the value in the **Organization ID** field and save it in the same location with your user access token.

-## Set the environment variables and run the GX Cloud Agent
+## Set the environment variables and start the GX Cloud Agent

 1. Set the following environment variables: